kodomotachi/kodomotachi/README.md

 Welcome to my Github page

-I'm currently a 2nd-year student, majoring in Artificial Intelligence.
-I like solving Competitive Programming, and develop something about mobile app, website...
+I'm currently a 3rd-year student, majoring in Artificial Intelligence.
+I like solving Competitive Programming and researching something other.

 <!-- <p align="center">
   <a href="https://github.com/kodomotachi">